owent/libcopp/README.md

 ========
 2016-06-16
 ------
-1. merge boost.context 1.61.0 and use the new jump progress(see https://owent.net/90QQw for detail)
+1. [BOOST] merge boost.context 1.61.0 and use the new jump progress(see https://owent.net/90QQw for detail)
-2. enable valgrind support if valgrind/valgrind.h exists
+2. [BOOST] enable valgrind support if valgrind/valgrind.h exists
-3. use cmake to detect the function of compiler
+3. [CXX] use cmake to detect the function of compiler
-4. using pthread key when c++11 TLS not available
+4. [OPTIMIZE] using pthread key when c++11 TLS not available
-5. remove coroutine_context_safe_base.coroutine_context_base is also thread safe now
+5. [OPTIMIZE] remove coroutine_context_safe_base.coroutine_context_base is also thread safe now
-6. remove all global variables of cotask
+6. [OPTIMIZE] remove all global variables of cotask
-7. remove std/thread.h
+7. [OPTIMIZE] remove std/thread.h， add noexpect if available
+8. [CI] CI use build matrix to test more compiler
+9. [BUILD] use RelWithDebInfo for default

 2016-02-27
 ------